-Elisha was the lesser prophet; we read that he healed leprosy, multiplied loaves of bread, and was a key figure in a series of Bible stories.
-We’re told in Kings that Elisha freely traveled between Jerusalem and Damascus, giving him a very special status that of a high ranking diplomat.
+Elisha was the lesser Prophet; we read that he healed leprosy, multiplied loaves of bread, and was a crucial figure in a series of Bible stories.
+We’re told in Kings that Elisha freely traveled between Jerusalem and Damascus, giving him an extraordinary status that of a high ranking diplomat.

 Moreover, Elisha believed “there was no God in all the earth but in Israel.”

-In this particular story, Elisha rewarded the unnamed “woman of influence” and her husband for having given him accommodation and hospitality; this was a great gesture in their Semitic culture.
-With this encounter, the prophet saw a deep sadness within her — something was missing in her life and home.
+In this particular story, Elisha rewarded the unnamed “woman of influence” and her husband for having given him accommodation and hospitality; this was a grand gesture in their Semitic culture.
+With this encounter, the Prophet saw a deep sadness within her — something was missing in her life and home.